isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/cargo-agent-s-import-authorisation-scheme.md

 Cargo agents should complete the [Application for Cargo Agent's Import Authorisation (CAIA)](https://www.customs.gov.sg/eservices/customs-forms-and-service-links) via the online application form found on  the [Networked Trade Platform (NTP) website](http://www.ntp.gov.sg/).

 The one-time registration fee for the CAIA Scheme is $240, which includes two CAIA cards.
 A $10.50 fee (including Goods and Services Tax) is payable for each additional CAIA card.

+The processing of the application takes three working days, upon receipt of complete supporting documents for straightforward cases while complex cases might take longer to review.

 ## Key Responsibilities